saurabh73/aws-serverless-wiremock-server/README.md

 $ ./gradlew clean build
 ```

-This command should generate a `serverless-spring-boot-example-1.0-SNAPSHOT.jar` in the `target` folder.
+This command should generate a `aws-serverless-wiremock-server-1.0-SNAPSHOT.jar` in the `build/libs` folder.
 Now that we have generated the jar file, we can use the AWS CLI to package the template for deployment.

 You will need an S3 bucket to store the artifacts for deployment.
 Once you have created the S3 bucket, run the following command from the sample's folder: